JingtaoWang22/cellar_docs/_posts/2021-7-14-clustering.md

     a short delay, each cell in the scatter plot will be colored based on its assigned cluster.
     <span class="warn">!!<span class="tooltip">Attention</span></span>
-    It is important to
-    distinguish between cluster IDs and cluster names.
-Cluster IDs are simple integers, beginning with 0, that refer to the ID of that cluster.
-    Cluster names on the other hand, can be modified by the user (typically you want to set it equal to the cell type comprising that cluster).
-Initially, every cluster name is equal to the cluster ID.